CrystalVulpine/VoxelPlanet/README.md

 Then make sure these are all installed, along with any other libraries and dependencies:

-    sudo apt install cmake clang pkg-config
-    sudo apt install python3-pip
+    sudo apt install cmake clang pkg-config python3-pip sudo apt install xorg-dev libxcb-* libglew1.5 libglew1.5-dev libglu1-* libgl1-*
     sudo pip3 install conan
-    sudo apt install xorg-dev libxcb-* libglew1.5 libglew1.5-dev libglu1-* libgl1-*

 Then run build.sh.
 Note that you need to make sure to use a compiler that supports C++17 with <filesystem> (for gcc, that's version 8 and higher).
 You may also need to configure your conan profile to use the correct compiler version.
+For example, if you have GCC 8 installed:

+    conan profile new --detect gcc8
+    conan profile update settings.compiler=gcc gcc8
+    conan profile update settings.compiler.version=8 gcc8